OKaluza/fractured/docs/docs.rst

 - *Top Menu* containing the [Session] and [Fractal] menus and the [Draw] button
 - *Palette* an editable gradient colour palette and background colour selection
-- *Tools* a set of tabs and panels on the left containing tools with complete control over the fractal formula being rendered, the tabs are [Parameters] [Formula] [Colour] and [Info]
+- *Tools* the set of tabs and panels on the left where you are reading this help file, containing tools with complete control over the fractal formula being rendered, the tabs are [Parameters] [Formula] [Colour] [Info] and [Help]
 - *Fractal Display* occupies the rest of the available browser window, showing the rendered fractal image.
 - *Coordinates* at the bottom left, shows the current complex coordinate under the mouse pointer as you move it over the fractal display.